-As many people stay home and try to keep a hospital or clinic visit for emergencies only, at-home testing is an alternative to your routine testing.
+As many people stay home and try to keep a hospital or clinic visit for emergencies only, at-home collection is an alternative to your routine testing.
 Learn more about the 30+ at-home tests we offer—like thyroid, HbA1c, cholesterol, and more.
 Additionally, Everlywell now offers the COVID-19 Test Home Collection Kit to help find out if you have COVID-19.
 The COVID-19 kit comes with everything needed to safely self-collect a sample at home, ship it to a CLIA-certified lab, and receive results within 24-48 hours of receipt by the lab.

 Coronavirus (COVID-19): Our part in fighting the virus